rockthejvm/rockthejvm-site/src/content/articles/streaming-sql-with-apache-flink-introduction/index.md

 For In Memory catalogs all metadata will be available only for the lifetime of the session.

-In contrast, catalogs like PostgresCatalog enables users to connect the two systems and then Flink automatically references existing metadata by mapping them to it’s corresponding metadata.
+In contrast, catalogs like PostgresCatalog enables users to connect the two systems and then Flink automatically references existing metadata by mapping them to it's corresponding metadata.

-For example, Flink can map Postgres tables to its own table automatically, and users don’t have to manually re-writing DDLs in Flink SQL.
+For example, Flink can map Postgres tables to its own table automatically, and users don't have to manually re-writing DDLs in Flink SQL.

 Within the catalogs you create databases and tables in these databases.